CharlesMaponya/AutoProfile/README.md

 ## Important Considerations

-When using AutoProfile, keep these points in mind:
+When using Data-Auto-Profiler, keep these points in mind:

 1. Memory Usage: The pairplot analysis can be memory-intensive for large datasets with many features.
 Consider using it selectively on smaller feature sets.